Bylaws of the

 Section 2.
 Youth Sections

-Branches established on college campuses and consisting of students will be called RRVC Youth Sections.
+Branches established on college campuses or consisting of students will be called RRVC Youth Sections.
 Youth Sections must have at least five full members in good standing with national DSA.
-A designee, selected by the RRVC Youth Section, will hold membership on the RRVC Governance Committee.
+A designee, selected by the RRVC Youth Section, will hold membership on the RRVC Governance Committee.*

 Section 1.
 Duration